Traditional Plant-Based Cooking

 Equipment

-• large non-stick pan, for cooking lentil filling
+• large non-stick pan

-• small food processer/blender/immersion blender, for preparing cheesy sauce
+• small food processer or blender,

 Ingredients